 This course is designed to provide you with experience on scholarly research, analysis, writing and oral expression at the graduate level.
 Dr. Deborah Barrett is your guide.

-This course is designed to provide you with experience on scholarly research, analysis, writing and oral expression at the graduate level.
-Learn the analytical approaches used in reading, performing research and writing in the disciplines represented in the Master of Liberal Studies program—the humanities, social sciences and sciences.
+This course is designed to provide students experience with scholarly research, analysis, writing and oral expression at the graduate level.
+Students will learn the analytical approaches used in reading, performing research and writing in the disciplines represented in the MLS program—the humanities, social sciences and sciences.

-The objectives of the course are to develop your abilities to do the following:
+The objectives of the course are to develop the students’ abilities to do the following: